wevm/viem/site/pages/zksync/utilities/paymaster/getGeneralPaymasterInput.md

 ### innerInput

-additional payload that can be sent to the paymaster to implement any logic
+Additional payload that can be sent to the paymaster to implement any logic

 - **Type:** `Hex` or `ByteArray`